Volunteer roles and policy

 Description: The Metropolitan Volunteer Management Association (MVMA) is a professional organization comprised of professionals who are employed in the field of volunteer management in the greater St Louis metro area.
 Their membership is diverse and rich in information regarding all aspects volunteer program administration.
 They meet monthly to discuss topics pertinent to volunteer management.
 They offer reasonably priCES workshops on a quarterly basis; discounts apply to MVMA members.

 Remember, staff's final volunteer selections should be well-informed and carefully considered.
-It should not be based simply on whether or not someone passes a background check or completely fills in a form.
-(Background Screening Form, LG639, updated 2018)
+It should not be based simply on whether or not someone passes a background check.
+(Background Screening Form, LG639, updated 2022)

 Although not required in University of Missouri Extension programs, many solid volunteer systems also include an interview process.